Paraceratheriidae: Range

 Their range spanned from Eastern Europe in the west, the Indian subcontinent in the south, to Northern China in the east.

 Ecology

 Paraceratheriids are thought to have been primarily browsers.

 Taxonomy

 Although considered a subfamily of the family Hyracodontidae by some authors, recent authors treat the paraceratheres as a distinct family, Paraceratheriidae (Wang et al. 2016 recover hyracodonts as more basal than paraceratheres).
-Some authors choose to include the small, primitive fosterocoopines (Forstercooperia, Pappaceras) within the family, while they are excluded by other authors.Cladogram after Deng et al. 2021:
+Some authors choose to include the small, primitive forsterocoopines (Forstercooperia, Pappaceras) within the family, while they are excluded by other authors.Cladogram after Deng et al. 2021: